charlieegan3/personal-website/hugo-site/content/posts/2019-10-26-please-feel-free-to-use-a-toilet/index.md

   facing seats.
 There's a [video here](https://www.youtube.com/watch?v=DxDrPeb2mxs) of a similar more modern design in Sydney.
-- The TFL map is famous for being easy to use, however one thing I'd love to help with is navigating complex underground stations such as Bank or Green Park.
-I think the main problem is that it's hard to picture of the tunnels connect in 3D space.
+- The TFL map is famous for being easy to use, however one thing I'd love help with is navigating complex underground stations such as Bank or Green Park.
+I think the main problem is that it's hard to picture how the tunnels connect in 3D space.

-  This is something many stations we used while in Japan sorted.
-These station maps really are a work of art.
+  This is something many stations in Japan had sorted - I think they're a work of art.

   ![map of station](map.jpg)